igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 If you want me to add or change something in this guide, use the "Issues" system or make a "Pull-Request".
 Let us work together to create a great Guide, that will contains all nessesary information. :)~~
 Some people on CE-Forum don't support my idea, they want to keep all information in the forum.
-Since I have better to do than write all existing tutorials again, I have stopped to add new stuff here.
-I will update or remove outdated information, but if you want so know more, you have to visit the [CE-Forum](http://forum.cheatengine.org/viewtopic.php?t=589191).
+Since I've better to do than rewrite all existing tutorials on my own, I've stopped to add new stuff here.
+I will update or remove outdated information, but if you want to know more, you have to visit the [CE-Forum](http://forum.cheatengine.org/viewtopic.php?t=589191).

 ## General